Virtual Private Cloud (VPC) provides networking functionality for the cloud-based resources and services that is global, scalable, and flexible.

 Subnet Routing

-Each Subnet is associated with a route table which controls the traffic.
+Each Subnet is associated with a route table that controls the traffic.

 Subnet Security